ekeilty17/ekeilty17.github.io/_posts/boolean-algebra-series/2023-01-03-miscellaneous-simple-relations.md

 \end{align}
 $$

-Note, I prove double negative in a [later post](/blog/boolean-algebra/operation-identities/), and it does not require this law.
+Note, I prove double negation in a [later post](/blog/boolean-algebra/operation-identities/), and it does not require this law.
 Thus, it is not circular.

 <br>